Skip to content

 FieldTypeDefaultDescription

-Agent process exits with code 1 — Your execute() threw.
-Check .cliq/signals/{phase}_error for the message.
+Agent process exits with code 1 — Your handler threw.
+Check the JSONL signal channel (<phase>.jsonl) in the signal directory for the error message.
 Common causes: missing API key, network timeout, undefined variable.

 Empty or missing channels — If you don’t call ctx.send() for each target, downstream phases won’t find the expected handoff files.
 Use ctx.targets to see which phases expect output.
 Calling ctx.send() with an invalid target throws immediately.

-ROUTE target validation error — The GatePhaseAgent validates that ROUTE targets exist in ctx.route_targets.
-If your gate returns { outcome: 'ROUTE', target: 'nonexistent' }, the SDK throws and writes an error signal.
+ROUTE target validation error — The CliqAgent gate handler validates that ROUTE targets exist in ctx.route_targets.
+If your gate returns { outcome: 'ROUTE', target: 'nonexistent' }, the SDK throws and appends an error to the signal channel.
 Check your workflow’s depends_on graph — route targets are derived from predecessor phases.

-Missing environment variable — If your custom agent requires an API key, set it in your shell before running cliq run.
-The env field in team.yml documents which variables are needed but does not set them.
+Missing agent setting — If your custom agent requires an API key, configure it in settings.json under agents.<name> before running cliq run.
+The manifest’s settings.required array documents which keys are needed.

 Terminal window